HScheiber/Orcinus/README.md

 Roman: "Maintaining stability of the filesystem is paramount!"

 LUSTRE - mounted on orca2 and compute nodes.
 Connected to SFA1000 (??).
-Filesystem split beteween metadata (MDT) and data object storage server (OSS) nodes.
+Filesystem split beteween metadata servers (MDS) and data object storage server (OSS) nodes.
 4 Separate filesystems:
-    /global/home
+-   `/global/home`
-    /global/scratch
+-   `/global/scratch`
-    /global/scratchb
+-   `/global/scratchb`
-    ??
+-   ??
 (Insert 4th here) ??

-MDT Server:
+Meta Data Servers:
-    MDT server provides a description of the filesystem.
+-   MDS provides a description of the filesystem.
 Stores filenames, directories, permissions, and file layout.
-    MDT data stored in a local disk filesystem.
+-   Meta Data Target (MDT) data stored in a local disk filesystem.
-    MDT server is only involved in pathname and permission checks, not involved in any file input/output operations.
+-   MDS is only involved in pathname and permission checks, not involved in any file input/output operations.

-    2 MDT servers for redundancy:
+Two MDS for redundancy:
-    MSD1.westgrid.ca
+-   `MSD1.westgrid.ca`
-    MSD2.westgrid.ca
+-   `MSD2.westgrid.ca`

 Object Storage Servers:
-    6 OSS servers which directly access the user data.
+-   6 OSS servers which directly access the user data.
-    Object storage server nodes store file data on one or more object storage target (OST) devices.
+-   Object storage server nodes store file data on one or more object storage target (OST) devices.
-    Capacity of the filesystem is simply the sum of capabilities of all OST's.
+-   Capacity of the filesystem is simply the sum of capabilities of all OST's.
-    Clients access and use the data on a unified namespace for all of the files and data.
+-   Clients access and use the data on a unified namespace for all of the files and data.
-    OSS1.westgrid.ca
+-   OSS1.westgrid.ca
-    OSS2.westgrid.ca
+-   OSS2.westgrid.ca
-    OSS3.westgrid.ca
+-   OSS3.westgrid.ca
-    OSS4.westgrid.ca
+-   OSS4.westgrid.ca
-    OSS5.westgrid.ca
+-   OSS5.westgrid.ca
-    OSS6.westgrid.ca (Dead?)
+-   OSS6.westgrid.ca (Dead?)

 Client Accessing a File:
     1. Filename lookup on MDS